 No!
 You omit what does not support the theme.
 You might have learned figure skating during the time of the memoir which is, however, devoted to acquiring financial freedom.
 If figure skating did not contribute to your learning financial skills, you do not need to mention the skating lessons in your book—in fact, were I to edit our book, I might recommend either omitting it or tying it more closely to your theme (if possible).

 4. Write and polish the last chapter of a memoir.

 After you have written and polished the end, go back to the other chapters of the second half of the book to hone them down and make sure they contribute to the last chapter’s wrap up.

 Now, my asking you to wrap up does not mean I am implying you need to make everything neat and orderly.
-No, a wrap up can be as simple as, “And now I awaited the next phase knowing that there would be challenges and I might not succeed but knowing also that I was ready.”
-Of course, it could take you the whole chapter to say that.
+No, a wrap up can be as simple as, “And now I awaited the next phase knowing there would be challenges and I might not succeed but knowing also that I was ready.”
+Of course, it could take you a whole chapter to say that.

 These are a few solid suggestions for writing a last chapter of a memoir.
 If you follow their guidance, you will likely avoid the fate of movies (and memoirs) that have great beginnings but don’t know how to end.

 Of you, people will say, “This is a good writer who knows how to end a book.”

 What would happen to the memoir conversation if…